shreyansh26/ELF-Miner/README.md

 However, the end-to-end system incorporates a voting classifier based only on the Non-Evolutionary classifiers, due to the availability of WEKA's Java API.

 ## [Link to Presentation](https://shreyansh26.github.io/ELF-Miner/)

+If you find any issues or bugs, feel free to open an issue or open a pull request if you wish to make an improvement.